-(Applies to Reference Tonnage) A Reference Tariff will apply to all Reference Tonnage.
-The Reference Tariff for Reference Tonnage at the Base Terminal will be determined in accordance with Part A of Schedule C. The Reference Tariff for Reference Tonnage in respect of an Expansion Component will be determined in accordance with Part A of Schedule C provided that only the Expansion Component and its Annual Revenue Requirement be included in the calculation.
+(Applies to Reference Tonnage) A Reference Tariff will apply to all Reference Tonnage, or where Section 11.1(b) applies, a different Reference Tarrif for the Reference Tonnage in respect of each Terminal Component.

-(Revenue Cap) Each Reference Tariff will be set such that, in each Financial Year:

-In respect of the Reference Tariff for the Base Terminal, the Revenue Cap for the Base Terminal will be recovered by DBCT Management over the Aggregate Reference Tonnage for the Base Terminal only; and

-In respect of each Reference Tariff for each Expansion Component, the Revenue Cap for that Expansion Component will be recovered by DBCT Management over the Aggregate Reference Tonnage for that Expansion Component only.
+(Revenue Cap) In each Financial Year, the Reference Tariff for each Terminal Component will be set such that the Revenue Cap for that Terminal Component will be recovered by DBCT Management over the Aggregate Reference Tonnage for the that Terminal Component only.

 (TIC) Each Reference Tariff will comprise a single component Terminal Infrastructure Charge (TIC), being an amount per tonne payable by a relevant Access Holder at a relevant time, calculated (and adjusted as required) in accordance with Schedule C, Part A.

-(Reviews of Reference Tariff, etc) On each occasion referred to in Schedule C, Part A, Sections 4(c) and 4(g), DBCT Management will (and, on each occasion mentioned in Section 12.5(p), DBCT Management may, but is not obliged to) submit to the QCA a request for the QCA to approve an appropriate amendment of the ARR, Revenue Cap and Reference Tariff, to the extent that they are affected by the occasion referred to in Schedule C, Part A, Sections 4(c) and 4(g) or Section 12.5(p) (as the case may be), in accordance with Schedule C, Part A. They will be amended (effective from the relevant date in Schedule C, Part A, Section 4) when that approval is given by the QCA.
+(Reviews of Reference Tariff, etc) On each occasion referred to in Schedule C, Part A, Sections 4(c) and 4(f), DBCT Management will (and, on each occasion mentioned in Section 12.5(o), DBCT Management may, but is not obliged to) submit to the QCA a request for the QCA to approve an appropriate amendment of each relevant ARR, Revenue Cap and Reference Tariff, to the extent that they are affected by the occasion referred to in Schedule C, Part A, Sections 4(c) and 4(f) or Section 12.5(o) (as the case may be), in accordance with Schedule C, Part A. They will be amended (effective from the relevant date in Schedule C, Part A, Section 4) when that approval is given by the QCA.

 (ARR notified to Access Seekers) Where a Reference Tariff has been calculated from the ARR, that Reference Tariff will be an acceptable means by which DBCT Management provides Access Seekers with information about the matters listed in Sections 101(2)(a) to (c) of the QCA Act (as provided for in accordance with Section 101(4) of the QCA Act).